Tax on childlessness: Germany

-In Germany, then Minister for Health Jens Spahn called for childless tax, saying that those without children should pay much more towards care and pension insurance than those who have started a family.
+In 2018, Germany's Minister of Health, Jens Spahn, called for a childlessness tax, arguing that those without children should pay much more toward care and pension insurance than those who have started a family.

 Hungary

-In 1953, communist Hungary introduced Taxes on childlessness which was payable by men between the ages of 20 and 50 and women between the ages of 20 and 45 who already had an income but did not yet have children.
+In 1953, communist Hungary introduced taxes on childlessness which was payable by men between the ages of 20 and 50 and women between the ages of 20 and 45 who already had an income but did not yet have children.
 The tax covered 4% of the tax base.
 The tax was abolished in 1957.

 Poland

-In the 16th century, bykowe referred to a fee paid by the owner of a bull for mating cows.
-Later, during the 16th and 17th centuries, it also denoted a penalty for fathering an illegitimate child.
-At the beginning of the 20th century, dictionaries also recorded "bykowe" as meaning "a gift to a shepherd for raising a cow" and "a fee paid to musicians at a wedding by someone who wants to dance with the bride".

 In 1946, communist Poland introduced a similar increase of the basic income tax rate, in effect a tax on childlessness, popularly called bykowe in Polish ("bull's tax", the "bull" being a metaphor for an unmarried man).
 First, childless and unmarried people over 21 years of age were affected (from January 1, 1946 until November 29, 1956), then only over 25 years of age (November 30, 1956 until January 1, 1973).

 Romania

 Taxes on childlessness were part of the natalist policy introduced by Nicolae Ceaușescu in Communist Romania in the period 1967-1989.
 Along with the outlawing of abortion and contraception (1967) and mandatory gynecological revisions, these taxes were introduced in various forms in 1977 and 1986.
-Unmarried citizens had to pay penalty for childlessness, the tax income rate being increased by 8-10% for them.
+Unmarried citizens had to pay penalty for childlessness, the tax income rate being increased by 8–10% for them.